 - What Is the Difference Between SWIFT Codes and Routing Numbers?

-A SWIFT code is comprised of four components:
+A SWIFT code is an 11 digit code comprised of four components:

 - Bank code: Four letters that represent an abbreviated version of the financial institution’s name